 After the introduction, the player defines a character by choosing a gender, and a race: Almain, Varani, Ljosalfar, or Dokkalfar.
 They correspond to Civilized Humans, Nomadic Humans, Light Elves, and Dark Elves respectively.
 They each have one or multiple racial bonuses.
 The next choice is one of the gods bound to the race as a patron (Fire, Water, War, Death, Mischief, Earth, Love, Fate, Wisdom, Order, Justice, and others, or none at all) with additional perks.
 The name and the appearance can also be defined through a preset or by individually manipulating features.

 The combat is fast and various weapons can be used, both for melee and long-ranged attacks.
 The character can equip a primary and a secondary weapon and further items such as helmets, chestplates and footwear can be collected and assigned in an inventory.
 Next to a health bar, there is mana for magic attacks.
 These consists of spells, but there are also various items that can be assigned to quickslots accessed through a radial item menu in-game.
-In combat multiple enemies often needs to be taken care off simultaneously and there are different attacks, including combos, blocking, and dodging.
+In combat multiple enemies often needs to be taken care of simultaneously and there are different attacks, including combos, blocking, and dodging.
 During certain sequences there are quick-time events, a rage meter can be built up for a devastating attack and it is possible to fateshift a single opponent for a cinematic finisher.
 Players can also loot items and collect gold.
 The main character can interact with NPCs and next to dialogue trees there are radial conversation options, similar to those of the Mass Effect games, that offer choice and consequence.

 Experience earned during combat is used to level up.
 For each new level the player can specialize in skills such as alchemy, blacksmithing, lockpicking, mercantile, persuasion, stealth, and more, to further define the character.
 Skill progress is split up in three stages (basic, advanced, and master) with multiple skill levels each.
 Further customization is offered through abilities.
 Experience points are also exchanged for abilities through a skill tree with three main categories: Might, Finesse, and Sorcery.
 These correspond to the RPG classes fighter, rogue, and mage respectively.
-After the initial scenes that game gradually opens up into a larger world with a main storyline and various sidequests.
+After the initial scenes the game gradually opens up into a larger world with a main storyline and various sidequests.
 Various towns can be visited to shop for new items and to fetch new quests.

 There are no PlayStation 3 user screenshots for this game.